 Addressing the Lord Mayor

-The correct form of address for the Lord Mayor is "The Lord Mayor of Nottingham, Councillor Liaqat Ali."
+The correct form of address for the Lord Mayor is "The Lord Mayor of Nottingham, Councillor Rosemary Healy."

 The Lord Mayor's Lady, Consor, Escort

 The role of the Lord Mayor's Lady /Consort/ Escort is to support the Lord Mayor during their year of office.
-The Lady Mayoress is Councillor Ali’s wife Robina Parveen.
+Rosemary’s partner, Glyn, will be her Consort.

-In accordance with the Local Government Act 1972 Section 3(4), as long as Her Majesty's Royal prerogative is not prejudiced, the Lord Mayor of Nottingham shall have precedence in his/her own city.
-The Lord Mayor, during his/her term of office remains impartial and is unable to attend or become involved in any political or contentious matters
+Under the Local Government Act 1972 Section 3(4), as long as Her Majesty's Royal prerogative is not prejudiced, the Lord Mayor of Nottingham shall have precedence in his/her city.
+The Lord Mayor, during his/her term of office, remains impartial and is unable to attend or become involved in any political or contentious matters

 It is important to remember that when you invite a Civic Dignitary to attend an event, they must have a role to perform and there is a purpose to their visit, such as declaring a building open/presenting prizes etc.

-The correct title for introducing/announcing the Lord Mayor and Lady Mayoress is 'The Lord Mayor of Nottingham, Councillor Liaqat Ali and Lady Mayoress, Robina Parveen.
-After initial introductions it is correct to refer to him as 'Lord Mayor'.
+The correct title for introducing/announcing the Lord Mayor and Lady Mayoress is 'The Lord Mayor of Nottingham, Rosemary Healy.
+After initial introductions, it is correct to refer to her as 'Lord Mayor'.

 The Lord Mayor has many engagements so could you please state a 'free to leave' time.
 This is important information for the Lord Mayor and enables them to fit other engagements into their diary.